Artificial Materials and Cloth Diapering

 As you can see, there's no good reason to use petroleum-based products like polyester, PUL or PVC in your child's diapers when natural fibers work so well and pose no health risks.
 Choose natural materials, manufactured with minimal processing under fair labor environments.

 All of the links above link to other resources.
 Also, Mindfully.com has an impressive collection of references on plastics and their environmental impact. http://www.mindfully.org/Plastic/plastic.htm

-Please note: This article is several years old.
+Please note: This article is more than a decade old.
 There has been a lot of new research on this topic, and the authors plan to update the article beyond the minor additions you may notice.
 In the meantime, keep the dates in mind and do your own research.

 by Marc Pehkonen and Lori Taylor

 copyright © 2000 - 2013 Marc Pehkonen.
 Used by permission.